Leaders of the movement that protested Biden on Israel express some hope on Harris

 The core of the uncommitted movement is Arab Americans and younger voters.
 Many are still deciding what they’ll do in November.

-Kole Cuderna, an 18-year-old from Holland, Mich., voted uncommitted in February.
+Kole Kudrna, an 18-year-old from Holland, Mich., voted uncommitted in February.
 He said he likely would have voted for Biden in the general election, but reluctantly.

 “With Biden I did not feel any enthusiasm,” he said.
 “But with Harris, it's like, yeah, I'm enthusiastic.
 I'm excited about Harris.
 I feel like she can win.”